Jacob Meyers Player Props: Astros vs. Angels

-Jacob Meyers -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Los Angeles Angels, with Shohei Ohtani on the mound, on June 2 at 8:10 PM ET.
+On Saturday, Jacob Meyers (.600 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:10 PM ET.

 Jacob Meyers Game Info & Props vs. the Angels